-Few people, and certainly few British people, are aware that there are laws concerning the content of business websites in France.
-All non-personal (ie, business) websites in France are required to contain specific information.
-Here’s a rundown of those requirements:
+Few people, and certainly few British people, are aware that there are laws concerning the content of certain websites in France.
+Depending on the type of website, it may be required to display specific information.
+Here’s a look at those requirements:

 Regardless of the type or size of business you run, if it has a website, it should display:

 - Your RCS regstration number (usually your SIREN)

 - The businesses’ share capital (if applicable)

 Additionally, if your website is an information resource (such as a forum or a blog), it must include the name and address of your website hosting provider.

 If your website is an e-commerce website (ie, an online shop), then as well as the above, it must also contain:

 - Your prices, quoted in euros and inclusive of tax